zuozhenggh/learning-library/data-management-library/mysql/mds-intro/launchmds/launchmds.md

     ![Connect](./images/06workbench02.png " ")

-## **STEP 7:** Start, stop, or reboot MySQL DB System
+## **STEP 7:** Start, stop, or reboot MySQL Database System

-Click the **Navigation Menu** in the upper left, navigate to **Databases**, and select **DB Systems**.
+Click the **Navigation Menu** in the upper left, navigate to **Databases**, and select **Database Systems**.
 ![](https://raw.githubusercontent.com/oracle/learning-library/master/common/images/console/database-dbsys.png " ")

-List DB Systems
+List Database Systems
 ![MDS](./images/04mysql02_06.png " ")
 Choose  **MDS_Sandbox** Compartment

-Click **MDS_DB** to open the DB System details page
+Click **MDS_DB** to open the Database System details page
 ![MDS](./images/04mysql07.png " ")

 Select one of the following actions:
-* Start: Starts a stopped DB System.
-After the DB System is started, the Stop action is enabled and the Start option is disabled.
+* Start: Starts a stopped Database System.
+After the Database System is started, the Stop action is enabled and the Start option is disabled.
-* Stop: Stops a running DB System.
-After the DB System is powered off, the Start action is enabled.
+* Stop: Stops a running Database System.
+After the Database System is powered off, the Start action is enabled.
-* Restart: Shuts down a DB System, and restarts it.
+* Restart: Shuts down a Database System, and restarts it.

-**Note**  Stopping a DB System stops billing for all OCPUs associated with it.
+**Note**  Stopping a Database System stops billing for all OCPUs associated with it.
 * Billing continues for storage.
-* Billing for OCPUs resumes if you restart the DB System.
+* Billing for OCPUs resumes if you restart the Database System.
-* If you selected Stop or Restart, the Stop/Restart MySQL DB System dialog is displayed.
+* If you selected Stop or Restart, the Stop/Restart MySQL Database System dialog is displayed.

 Select a shutdown type:
-* Fast: Flushes dirty pages before shutting down the DB System.
+* Fast: Flushes dirty pages before shutting down the Database System.

     Some flush operations must be performed during next startup, potentially increasing the duration of the startup process.
 * Slow: Flushes dirty pages and purges undo log pages for older transactions.